All correspondence should be mailed to:

 NTCA Executive Board

-Vice President of Colorguard: Art Grossman
+Vice President of Colorguard: Curtis Green

 Vice President of Percussion and Winds: Jeff Ausdemore

-Secretary: Caleb Hunter
+Parliamentarian: Caleb Hunter

 Member At Large Colorguard Novice-Cadet-Regional A: Michaela Bocock